FILM PRESENTATIONS FOR

 In March of 2018, Reamer and Storrar skied the circumference of Lake Kabetogama, winter camping along the way.
 Proving once again, adventure is right outside your back door.

-The Wildlife Sanctuary by Buck Holzemer Productions – Wildlife Sanctuary representative in attendance
+The Wildcat Sanctuary by Buck Holzemer Productions – Wildcat Sanctuary representative in attendance

 Rescued lions and tigers are living their lives in Northern Minnesota.
 Rescued from around the world they live in spacious habitats with a life free of exhibition.
 The Wildcat Sanctuary gives each cat the opportunity, often for the first time in their lives, to choose a path to walk and a place to lie down.